 For a full breakdown of the Closing Disclosure form and tips on how to read each page, see this example from the Consumer Financial Protection Bureau (CFPB).

 Thanks to TRID, also known as the “Know Before You Owe” rule, all lenders are required to issue a Closing Disclosure three business days prior to closing.

-This important disclosure was meant to protect mortgage borrowers by preventing surprises at closing.
+This important disclosure was meant to protect home buyers and homeowners who are refinancing by preventing surprises at closing.

 When you receive your Closing Disclosure, be sure to read each item on the disclosure.
 Take note of whether there have been any changes since you received the Loan Estimate.

 Do you understand the fees and have any of them changed?
 Do you have an escrow account and do you understand how it works?

 If you’re uncertain, ask your lender to help you go over everything.

 You should fully understand the terms and cost of a home loan before signing on — and you should be sure you’re getting the deal you expected.